-By law, you must have at least third-party liability insurance when driving your motorhome on the road.
-In fact, the law today also requires you to have such insurance in place even if your vehicle is parked up off the road unless you have completed the established statutory off road notification (SORN) procedure with the DVLA.
+By law, of course, as for any motor vehicle you must have at least third-party liability insurance when driving your motorhome on the road.
+In fact, current legislation relating to Continuous Insurance Enforcement (CIE), also requires you to have such insurance in place even if your vehicle is parked up off the road – unless you have completed the established statutory off-road notification (SORN) procedure with the DVLA.

-Third-party cover means, essentially, that if anyone claims against you for damages or injuries arising as a result of your motorhome, there will be funds available to meet any court awards accordingly.
+Third-party cover means, essentially, that if anyone claims against you for damages or injuries arising from an accident involving your motorhome, there will be funds available to meet any court awards accordingly.

-However, given the typically high value of most motorhomes, owners will usually also require cover for things such as the theft of the vehicle, fire damage to it or perhaps its serious damage in an accident.
-That additional form of cover is often added to the basic third-party protection on offer, to form something in total called fully comprehensive insurance.
+However, given the typically high value of most motorhomes, owners will usually prefer more comprehensive cover – that includes protection against such risks as the theft of the vehicle, fire damage to it or perhaps its serious damage in an accident.
+That additional form of cover is often added to the basic third-party protection required by law so that more comprehensive insurance is achieved.

 While the same basic principles hold true, your motorhome is not a car.
-It has significant differences to a car or even a van used for carrying goods, largely in terms of its typically expensive coachwork and potentially high level of interior equipment.
+It has significant differences from a car or even a van used for carrying goods, largely in terms of its typically expensive coachwork and potentially high level of interior finish and equipment.

-Many motorhome owners might also have many of their own personal possessions with them when they are out and about on the road.
+Many motorhome owners might also have a lot of their own personal possessions with them when they are out and about on the road.

-It’s also worth being careful to think about the type of replacement cover you might need for those internal possessions.
-Some policies might offer replacement at market valuation only whereas others may consider offering new-for-old.
+You will undoubtedly want to think carefully about the type of replacement cover you might need for those internal possessions in the event of their loss or damage.
+In settlement of any claim, for example, some policies might offer a replacement at market valuation only whereas others may consider offering new-for-old.

-Given the high value of motorhomes, it is not unusual to see policies also demanding that you have fitted full GPS tracking devices to your vehicle.
+Given the high value of motorhomes, it is not unusual to see policies also demanding that comprehensive GPS tracking devices are fitted to your vehicle.

-Overall, it’s important to think carefully about your cover and to take advice if you really are a beginner in this area.
+Overall, it’s important to think carefully about your cover and to take advice if you are about to arrange insurance for a motorhome for the first time.
 Here at Derby Motorhomes, we will be only too pleased to discuss any of these subjects with you further.

-If your vehicle was the subject of a total write off, policies will typically only pay out to the maximum of the vehicle’s depreciated value at that time.
-Depending upon the age and type of vehicle concerned, it’s possible that you may end up receiving less from your insurance policy than you in fact still owe in repayments against the vehicle.
+If your motorhome is involved in an accident that results in its total loss, motor insurance policies will typically only pay out to the maximum of the vehicle’s depreciated value at that time.
+Depending upon the age and type of vehicle concerned, it’s possible that you may end up receiving less from your insurance policy than you still owe in any outstanding finance agreement on the vehicle.

 GAP cover is a type of policy specifically aimed at bridging between these two figures.

-Also, there are other covers that may be worth considering, like motorhome warranty, travel and health insurance, and, motorhome breakdown insurance.
+Also, there are other additional aspects of motorhome insurance that may be worth considering – cover such as motorhome warranty, travel and health insurance, and motorhome breakdown insurance.

 Contrary to some mythology, they do not exist to give your insurance provider wriggle room.
-In fact, they are there to make clear to the policyholder what they are getting for their money and the conditions they must comply with if cover is to be maintained.
+In fact, they are there to make clear to the policyholder what you are getting for your money and the conditions with which you must comply to maintain the intended cover provided by your policy.

-To learn more, as mentioned above, why not contact us for a discussion?
+As we’ve mentioned before if you want to learn more, why not contact us for a discussion?
 We’re standing by waiting to help.